arkq/openaptx/README.md

 - `ENABLE_APTX422` - build reverse engineered apt-X library based on `bt-aptX-x86-4.2.2.so`
 - `ENABLE_APTXHD100` - build reverse engineered apt-X HD library based on `aptXHD-1.0.0-ARMv7A`
 - `WITH_FFMPEG` - use FFmpeg as a back-end (otherwise, stub library will be built)
+- `WITH_FREEAPTX` - use libfreeaptx as a back-end (FFmpeg back-end must be disabled)
 - `WITH_SNDFILE` - read file formats supported by libsndfile (used by openaptx utils)

 In the apt-X stub library (build without FFmpeg back-end), all symbols are exported as